 The last thing anyone wants to think about when they seek medical care is that they will be harmed due to the negligent or careless actions of a medical professional.
 Unfortunately, medical mistakes are relatively common in this country.
 If you have been injured due to a medical mistake, you may need help from a Philadelphia medical malpractice lawyer.
-At the Weitz Firm, we want to discuss some important information about these cases you need to know.
+At The Weitz Firm, LLC, we want to discuss some important information about these cases you need to know.

 1. How do you know if you have a medical malpractice case?

 Most individuals do not have the experience necessary to completely understand whether they have been the victim of medical malpractice.
 In general, it is best to get a free consultation with the Philadelphia medical malpractice attorney about your case.
 You have been the victim of medical malpractice if a healthcare professional owed you a duty of care, fell below the acceptable standard of care while treating you, and caused your injuries and damages.

 2. How long do you have to file a medical malpractice case?

 Every state sets a statute of limitations, or time limits, in which a person must file a medical malpractice claim.
 Pennsylvania law states that an injured patient has two years from the date of the alleged medical malpractice to file a lawsuit.
 However, this two-year date is “tolled,” or extended, until the victim actually knows or should have known a mistake occurred.

 Regardless of when a medical error is discovered, no medical malpractice lawsuit may be filed more than seven years after the alleged mistake was committed.

 3. Do you need an attorney for these cases?